How to Recover the Emptied Trash on your Mac without Much Effort

 Without a Time Machine backup, here's how you can recover deleted files on a Mac:

-• Look for the files in the macOS Trash.
+• Look for the files in the macOS Trash (if not yet emptied).

-• Use a reliable data recovery program to recover permanently deleted files.
+• Use a reliable data recovery program like Disk Drill to scan for and recover permanently deleted files.

 Follow these steps to find the hidden Trash folder in macOS: